zockkk/lib_ai/README.md

-Realisation library for reinforsment learning on C++
+Realisation library for deep reinforsment learning on C++